goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/README.md

 Kōhei Horikoshi, Shueisha, Viz Media, and many other contributors are the creators and holders of all applicable rights for *My Hero Academia*.

-Inspiration for many of the mechanics featured in this system comes from those developed by forum-based role-playing community found at http://myheroacademiarp.com.
+Inspiration for many of the mechanics featured in this system comes from those developed by the forum-based role-playing community found at http://myheroacademiarp.com.

 *The Path of a Hero* was first drafted by Juanito Marquez as an unfinished and unpolished prototype systen.